NikhilTri123/HRDWork/README.md

 independently outline their purposes.

 # Scripts
-This script is a dependacy for every other script, as it contains a list of functions that are repeatedly used by many of them:
+This script is a dependency for every other script, as it contains a list of functions that are repeatedly used by many of them:
 UsefulFunctions.py

 These are more basic plotting scripts that specify a particular model and runType: